 - Valid 14 days

-I hope all the above tips for buying a prepaid Switzerland sim card were helpful.
-May you still have questions please leave me a comment below.
-I am also more than happy to help you out with questions and travel tips for Swiss.
+I am sure some of the tips for buying a prepaid sim card or e-sim card for Switzerland were helpful.
+If you have any questions please leave me a comment below.
+I am more than happy to help you out with questions related to sim cards as well as other travel tips for Switzerland.

 Enjoy your trip to Switzerland!

-Some links in this article about the best Swiss sim card are affiliate links.
-If you buy any of the products after using the outgoing links I’ll earn a small commission.
-Don’t worry this is at no extra cost to you, but I have the duty to inform you.
-Thank you for your understanding!
+Some links in this article about the best ways to stay connected when traveling to Switzerland are affiliate links.
+If you buy any of the products after using an affiliate link I earn a small commission.
+This is at absolutely no extra cost to you!